aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ## Swifter

-[Swifter](https://github.com/jmcarpenter2/swifter) is a "package which efficiently applies any function to a pandas dataframe or series in the fastest available manner". we use the `raw=True` argument. here is a quote from the [documentation ](https://github.com/jmcarpenter2/swifter/blob/master/docs/documentation.md):
+[Swifter](https://github.com/jmcarpenter2/swifter) is a "package which efficiently applies any function to a pandas dataframe or series in the fastest available manner". we use the `raw=True` argument.
+Here is a quote from the [documentation ](https://github.com/jmcarpenter2/swifter/blob/master/docs/documentation.md):

 > raw : bool, default False
 > False : passes each row or column as a Series to the function.